hasn’t remarried since his divorce.

 your heart, you will find him and when you make your requests through

 prayer and supplication, he’ll answer you.
-You can also get close to God by
+You can also get close to your creator by

 becoming more involved in the church, reading your Bible regularly, sharing the